graphql/graphiql/examples/graphiql-create-fetcher/README.md

 ### Setup

 1. `yarn`, `yarn build` and `yarn build-bundles` (to build css) at the root of this repository, if you have not already.
-1. `yarn start` from this folder to start webpack dev server
+1. run both `yarn` and `yarn start` from this folder to start webpack dev server